KDE/digikam/README.md

 Use CMake `-DENABLE_DBUS=off`                 flag to compile digiKam without DBus support                                           (enabled by default - for Linux desktop only).
 Use CMake `-DENABLE_MEDIAPLAYER=on`           flag to compile digiKam with QtAV support                                              (disabled by default).
 Use Cmake `-DENABLE_APPSTYLES=on`             flag to compile digiKam with widget application style support                          (disabled by default).
-Use CMake `-DENABLE_OPENCV3=on`               flag to compile digiKam source code using OpenCV3 instead OpenCV2                      (disabled by default).

 OpenCV3 support needs extra contrib modules package, especially 'face' and 'legacy' components.